Prison library: Challenges

 Censorship is another major challenge reported by prison libraries.
 The Federal Bureau of Prisons regulations state that publications can only be rejected if they are found to be "detrimental to the security, good order, or discipline of the institution or if it might facilitate criminal activity."
 However, prisons censor materials far beyond these guidelines.
 Restrictions on the content of materials in prison libraries are imposed by prison authorities such as wardens, administrators, and security personnel, resulting in the infringement on prisoners' right to read.
 "Both formal and informal processes of censorship occur in the prison, and there is significant variation in which materials are censored from one institution to the next."
+Typical topics that are censored include works mentioning violence, pornography, hate against a particular group crime, or instructions on how to commit crimes.
+Arguments against this kind of censorship include the observation that violence is present in most media, including the news.
+Conrad points out that while there are valid security concerns, like other libraries, prison libraries can protect intellectual freedom by building and maintaining appropriate collections development policies.